mozman/dxfwrite/doc/index.rst

    drawing.save()

-First create a :ref:`Drawing` , than create various drawing entities by :ref:`DXFEngine` and add them to the drawing with the :func:`~dxfwrite.drawing.Drawing.add` method. :ref:`Layers <Layer>`, :ref:`Textstyles <Textstyle>`, :ref:`Views <View>` and :ref:`Viewports <Viewport>` were created by the :ref:`Drawing` object.
+First create a :ref:`Drawing` , than create various drawing entities by :class:`DXFEngine` and add them to the drawing with the :func:`~dxfwrite.drawing.Drawing.add` method. :ref:`Layers <Layer>`, :ref:`Textstyles <Textstyle>`, :ref:`Views <View>` and :ref:`Viewports <Viewport>` were created by the :ref:`Drawing` object.